 Search LAC Geo

+Kaieteur Falls in Guyana is the world's largest single-drop waterfall by the volume of water flowing over it.
 Kaieteur National Park, located in the southern Pakaraima Mountains in the Potaro-Siparuni Region of Guyana, covers a broad range of habitat types and is home to many species unique to the region.
-The park is especially renowned for the Kaieteur Falls.

 The Kanuku Mountains are a mountain group located within the Rupununi natural region in southwestern Guyana.
-The east-west range divides the Rupununi from the wetlands of the north and the savannas of the south.
+The east-west range divides the Rupununi from the north's wetlands and the south's savannas.
 The mountains have been designated a National Protected Area.

 Mount Roraima is the highest of the Pacaraima Mountains, a chain of tepui plateaus in South America.
 It serves as the tripoint of Venezuela, Guyana, and Brazil.
 These tabletop mountains are considered to be the oldest geological formations on Earth.

-The Rupununi is a natural region in southwest Guyana, bordering the Brazilian Amazon.
-It is divided into the northern and southern Rupununi by the Kanuku Mountains.
+The Rupununi is a natural region bordering the Brazilian Amazon in southwest Guyana.
+It is divided into northern Rupununi Wetlands and southern Rupununi Savanna by the Kanuku Mountains.
 The Rapununi River flows through the region before joining with the Essequibo River on its way to the Atlantic Ocean.

 The Guianas are a region on the north-central coast of South America.
 Made up of French Guiana, Guyana and Suriname, also known as the "Three G's," it is the least-explored region of South America, home to a melting pot of cultures and vast unspoiled tracts of nature.